My name's Coffy.

 - High-Class Call Girl: King George employs several of them.
 His business thrives, until the day he hires a sexy young woman named Mystique...

 - Ms. Fanservice: Well, we are talking about Pam Grier.
+She spends a large part of the movie in Stripperiffic clothes or various stages of undress.

 - Pimp Duds: King George has an amazing wardrobe, most notably the yellow-orange outfit with the prominent moose knuckle.